Data Mesh and Data Lake: Understanding Use Cases & Reasons to Deploy

 Published on: November 16th, 2022, Last Updated on: January 30th, 2023

-Whereas a data lake is a central repository that stores data — structured and unstructured — in a raw format.
-Data lakes are a part of the data tech stack offered by most cloud providers, such as Google Cloud Platform (GCP), Amazon AWS, and Azure.
+Data mesh is a design strategy for enterprise data platform architecture.
+Meanwhile, a data lake is a central repository that stores data — structured and unstructured — in a raw format.

 What is a data lake?